 Due to its vast scale the layout the resort has several key base areas, each being quite separate and unique.
 The key base area is the pedestrian friendly Village.
 Funnily enough, the Village is a bit separate from the mountain - even though it’s connected via a gondola there are no ski runs that go all the way to the village.

 Mammoth makes an excellent choice for families.
-As well as great skiing for all levels, there’s a good variety of accommodation, including plenty of condo accommodation at decent prices, a ton of non-skiing activities and a good ski school where they’ll meet the resort’s mascot, Woolly the Mammoth!
+As well as great skiing for all levels, there’s a good variety of accommodation, including plenty of condo accommodation at decent prices, a ton of non-skiing activities and a good ski school where they’ll meet the resort’s mascot, Woolly the Mammoth.
 There are three main ski school centers: Woollywood at Main Lodge, Canyon Kids at Canyon Lodge and Eagle Lodge, so depending on where you’re staying there’s usually a ski school fairly close.
 There is child care for children aged up to eight in two locations (Main Lodge and The Village).
-Ski Lessons for all abilities can be booked as part of a Mammoth Ski Package via Scout.

 Scout Field Guide >